-Symptoms of people with amyloidosis vary widely.
+The symptoms of amyloidosis can vary widely, depending on the specific organ or number of organs affected by the buildup of amyloid protein(s).
 People with amyloidosis may experience the symptoms or signs listed below.
 Sometimes, people with amyloidosis do not show any of these symptoms.
 Or, these symptoms may be caused by another medical condition.
+All of these factors challenge doctors to make a timely and accurate diagnosis of amyloidosis because the symptoms and clinical presentation can mimic numerous other more common diseases and conditions.
 If you are concerned about a symptom or sign on this list, please talk with your doctor.

-Symptoms of amyloidosis are often determined by the organ or system that is affected by the protein buildup.
+Symptoms of amyloidosis are usually determined by the organ or function that is affected by the protein buildup.
 For example:

-- Amyloidosis in the kidneys will hinder the kidneys' ability to filter wastes and break down proteins.
-Therefore, large amounts of protein may be present in the urine, or the kidneys may fail to function.
+- Amyloidosis in the kidneys will reduce the kidneys’ ability to filter wastes and break down proteins.
+As a result, large amounts of protein may be found in the urine, causing “foamy” urine.
+The kidneys may even stop working.

-- In the liver, amyloidosis may cause the liver to greatly increase in size and function abnormally.
+- Amyloidosis may cause the liver to greatly increase in size and function abnormally.

 - Amyloidosis of the heart may cause arrhythmia (irregular heart beat), enlarge the heart, and cause poor heart function.

-- Amyloidosis of the gastrointestinal tract may cause problems with the digestion and absorption of food nutrients, bleeding, obstructions, and thickened tongue (macroglossia), as well as problems with the esophagus, including gastrointestinal reflux disease (GERD).
+- Amyloidosis of the gastrointestinal tract may cause problems with the digestion and absorption of food nutrients, bleeding, blockages, and a thickened tongue (macroglossia), as well as problems with the esophagus, including gastrointestinal reflux disease (GERD).

-- A goiter (a noncancerous enlargement of the thyroid gland) may result from amyloidosis of the thyroid gland.
+- A goiter (a noncancerous swelling of the thyroid gland) may be caused by amyloidosis of the thyroid gland.

 - Problems breathing, including shortness of breath, may occur from amyloidosis in the lungs.

-- Peripheral neuropathy, including numbness, weakness, and tingling of the arms or legs, may occur.
+- Numbness, tingling, or weakness in the arms or legs, a condition known as peripheral neuropathy , may develop.
 Carpal tunnel syndrome may also occur.